-Any allegations should be reported to the head teacher regardless as to whether they are the designated safeguarding lead as they are ultimately responsible for all staff within the school.
+Any allegations should be reported to your headteacher regardless as to whether they are the designated safeguarding lead as they are ultimately responsible for all staff within a school.

-If the allegation concerns the head teacher, then the Chair of the Trust, Paul Grayston should be informed immediately.
+If the allegation concerns the headteacher, then the Executive Headteacher/Chair of the Trust Board should be informed immediately.

 In all situations there should be a discussion with the Local Authority Designated Officer (LADO) or if they are not available then MARU can be contacted for advice and guidance.
-If they feel a referral should be made then they will advise you to complete the appropriate referral form.
+If they feel a referral should be made, then they will advise you to complete the appropriate referral form.
 Please follow the link to: